RichardAth/Projects/BigIntCalculator/readme.txt

 The -e option causes greater use of ECM within Msieve.
 The default in mseive is to use ECM only for factors < 15 digits.

+   The MSIEVE command controls factorisation using Msieve:

+   MSIEVE ON    Turns on factorisation using Msieve (and turns YAFU off) MSIEVE OFF   Turns off factorisation using Msieve (revert to built-in ECM and SIQS) MSIEVE PATH  Displays path used when starting Msieve MSIEVE LOG   Displays path & file name for Msieve output file MSIEVE E ON  Turns on -e option in Msieve; perform 'deep' ECM MSIEVE E OFF Turns off -e option in Msieve
+   MSIEVE N ON  Turns on -n option in Msieve; use NFS instead of SIQS MSIEVE N OFF Turns off -n option in Msieve

 The source code for Msieve was downloaded from https://sourceforge.net/projects/msieve/files/ (use green buton)

-To build Msieve from source requires GMP-ECM library functions, which in turn require Pthreads.
+To build Msieve from source requires GMP-ECM library functions, which in turn require Pthreads. download GMP-ECM from https://gforge.inria.fr/projects/ecm/.
+Note that only the libecm part is requred for Msieve or YAFU.
+The dll and lib files for pthreads were downloaded from SourceForge.

 In addition I modified the function choose_max_digits within the source file gmp_ecm.c to increase the use of ECM still further.
 The code change is: